 Set fields and sections as read-only to create simple workflows with your forms.
 All fields can be made read-only, with the exception of fields that are already read-only by default (Calculation, Price, Content, Page break, etc.).

 When a field is read-only, it cannot be edited.
-When a section is read-only, none of the fields in the section can be edited.
 You can use read-only fields in countless scenarios, including:

 Lock fields down when the entry status is Complete

 Prefill customer information to prevent any accidental changes

 Lock fields or sections after a certain period of time

 Limit the fields that users can update from the entry link